 Something that made this year's book list markedly different is the amount of non-fiction in it, and the number of books written by Indian authors or books that are at least about India.
-The vast vast majority of books I have read are fiction (likely a 1000+), while I may not have read even a dozen non-fiction books.
+The vast vast majority of books I have read are fiction (a thousand or so), while I may not have read even twenty non-fiction books.

 Even before the start of the year, I was looking for fiction books written by Indian authors but I still haven't been able to find anything I really want to read.
-I have also, since November, been wanting to read 'Memoirs of a Rebel Princess', by Abida Sultaan but I have very frustratingly been unable to find a copy anywhere, not even a pirated one (except for one in the IIM-K library, which I have no way of accessing).
+I have also, since November, been wanting to read 'Memoirs of a Rebel Princess', by Abida Sultaan but I have very frustratingly been unable to find a copy anywhere, even online.

 I sort of think that all Murakami books are meant to explore one emotion and this one is being chased or hunted.
 'After Dark' is in the 'magical realism' genre which is one of my favourite genres.
 I like it because it means the stories are grounded in real struggles while at the same time the author is able to be cerative and use supernatural elements and the world around the characters to get across their point better without having to worry about being unrealistic.
 The books also sometimes have a dream-like or otherwordly quality to them.